Joe Biden Calls For Rape Kits To Be Tested: ‘An Untested Rape Kit Means A Survivor Without Justice’

 Despite the trauma victims have to go through during these tests, there are thousands whose rape kits are never tested, leaving their attacker free to harm the next unsuspecting woman they come across.

-Joe Biden, the former vice president during Barack Obama’s time as president, has always been an advocate for women who have been sexually assaulted.
+Joe Biden, vice president during Barack Obama’s time as president, has always been an advocate for women who have been sexually assaulted.
 He has now spoken up about all those untested rape kits, calling for every single kit lying in police warehouses to be tested to get justice for the victims, according to Huffington Post.

 Biden took to Twitter over the weekend with his call for justice.